The Role Of Food In Your Health

 It is widely accepted that a small tablet containing the right ingredients can have huge effects on the body, either beneficial or harmful depending on how it is taken.
-When administered correctly, this very small, concentrated source of chemicals in the right proportions, can relieve pain, destroy bacteria, reduce cholesterol, alter blood pressure, increase metabolism, or reduce allergic reaction and we marvel at how effectively these concentrated doses of chemicals can influence our health and wellbeing.
+When administered correctly, this very small, concentrated source of chemicals in the right proportions, can relieve pain, destroy bacteria, reduce cholesterol, alter blood pressure, increase metabolism, or reduce allergic reaction and we accept that these concentrated doses of chemicals can influence our health and wellbeing, sometimes quite dramatically.

 The body has a great ability to be resourceful with the nutrients that it receives, and an immeasurable capacity to compensate during times of poor food supply, famine or when presented with foods of low nutritional value.
 However, it can only do this for a limited length of time before things start to go wrong.
 Many of us form our dietary habits from being very young, and we stick to similar patterns of eating throughout our lives.
 If our habitual diet is lacking in the nutrients needed for vital processes, eventually we will start to notice symptoms of ill health.
 Most of the time these symptoms are just annoying things that we learn to live with such as headaches, joint pain, tiredness, dry skin, constipation, low mood, and we become accustomed to them.
 Sometimes, these symptoms develop into more debilitating illnesses over time, but often we assume these are just part of life.